homeaway/great-circles/README.md

 # great-circles
 An attempt to create great circles arcs via [d3](http://d3js.org/), [Shiny](http://shiny.rstudio.com/), [htmlwidgets](http://www.htmlwidgets.org/) and [R](http://www.r-project.org/).

-clone the repo, and type devtools::install() to get your nice great circle widget.
+Pull the repo, and type devtools::install() to get your nice great circle widget.
 Or you can devtools::install_github("schnee/great-circles") and get it directly.

 To use, create a data.frame with four columns and call the greatCircles function.